mihaialexandruteodor/Ubuntu-Regolith-Configurator/README.md

 1 - run
 ```
-cat /proc/asound/cards
+aplay -l
 ```
-to find the number of the audio card that you want to control via media keys
+to find the name of the audio card that you want to control via media keys

 2 - put this in ~/.asoundrc
 ```